RoninByte/OpeNVR/ReadME.md

 WifiCable for improvements and fixes

-Lattepanda Team For Funding and Lattepanda MU Lite Kit
+Lattepanda Team For Lattepanda MU Lite Kit